Jarmos-san/hugo-blog/content/posts/a-standard-ci-cd-pipeline-for-python-projects.md

 - Linting & code formatting with `pylint`, `Black` & `isort` on all PRs & pushes to the remote repository.
 - Running integrated test suites for catching any breaking changes before merging the PR.
 - Caching dependencies for faster workflow execution times.
-- Uploading coverage reports to [CodeCov][CodeCov Landing Page] for following coverage reports.
+- Uploading coverage reports to [CodeCov][codecov landing page] for following coverage reports.

 So, as you can see, the workflow doesn't do much but ensure the bare minimum CI/CD principles are taken care of.
 And, best of all, you can build upon it as you'll soon see.

 ## About the Workflow

-Python's package management scene isn't praiseworthy (**sources**: [1][Source 1] & [2][Source 2]).
+Python's package management scene isn't praiseworthy (**sources**: [1][source 1] & [2][source 2]).
 And coupled with those packaging issues, due to virtualenv requirements, setting up CI/CD tools are quite complicated as well (on GitHub Actions at least).
 So, I scourged through the Internet to come up with the most optimal CI/CD setup for Python projects.
 While Poetry, out-of-the-box is a great CLI tool for local development, it doesn't work well with CI/CD platforms.
 With Poetry, you can manage local virtualenvs as easily as publishing your project on PyPi right from your terminal!

 But that's manual labour.
 And as developers, we commit often & push to remote repositories on regular intervals.
 Repeated manual tasks are subject to mistakes thus increasing the chances of a bug or breaking changes creeping into the project.
 Hence, I set out with a goal to resolve this issue without spending too much time setting up CI/CD tools.